Get insider access

 Value for price beaten by

-The LG B2 OLED is a mid-range OLED TV, replacing the 2021 LG B1 OLED.
+The LG B2 OLED is a mid-range OLED TV, replacing 2021's LG B1 OLED.
 It sits between the LG A2 OLED and the LG C2 OLED in LG's 2022 lineup and is extremely similar to the C2.
-The main difference is that the B2 has a different processor, and it uses another type of OLED panel, meaning it doesn't get as bright in HDR as the C2.
-Still, this TV has a bunch of the same features, like the built-in webOS smart platform that makes it easy to stream your favorite content, and for gamers, it has HDMI 2.1 bandwidth on two ports, and it supports FreeSync, HDMI Forum VRR, and G-SYNC variable refresh rate (VRR) formats.
+The main difference is that the B2 has a different processor and uses another type of OLED panel, meaning it doesn't get as bright in HDR as the C2.
+Still, this TV has a bunch of the same features, like the built-in webOS smart platform that makes it easy to stream your favorite content.
+It has HDMI 2.1 bandwidth on two ports and supports all variable refresh rate (VRR) formats; AMD FreeSync, HDMI Forum VRR, and NVIDIA G-SYNC.
 It's also available in a few sizes, from 55 to 77 inches, but it's not available in smaller sizes like the C2.

 Our Verdict

-The LG B2 is a fantastic overall TV.
+The LG B2 is an excellent TV overall.
 It's remarkable for watching movies in dark rooms thanks to its near-infinite contrast ratio with perfect blacks, and it's also excellent for watching HDR movies, but some colors don't look vivid.
 If you watch shows or sports in bright rooms, it's impressive as it has incredible reflection handling to fight glare from a few light sources, but it doesn't get bright enough to fight a ton of glare.
-It's incredible for gaming as it has features to take full advantage of the PS5 and Xbox Series X, supports variable refresh rate (VRR) support to reduce screen tearing, and has low input lag and a near-instantaneous response time for smooth motion.
+It's incredible for gaming with HDMI 2.1 bandwidth on two ports, variable refresh rate (VRR) support to reduce screen tearing, low input lag, and a near-instantaneous response time for smooth motion.
 It's fantastic to use as a PC monitor, but OLEDs risk permanent burn-in when exposed to the same static elements over time.

 Pros